gofynd/fdk-cli/README.md

 | --ssr    | Enable/disable Server-side rendering |
 | --help    | Show help |

 By default Server-side rendering is enable.
-To disable it use `--ssr=false` with the serve command
+To disable it use `--ssr false` with the serve command

 #### **Example**
 ```sh